brentestewart/AI-Coding-Resources/guides/instructions.md

 2. **Aggregate Tasks:**
    - Collect all `## Tasks` sections from the guide documents listed above.
+   - Organize all the tasks to be listed grouped in the order that the tasks must be ran in.
    - Combine them into a single `tasks.md` file.
-   - Organize the tasks into logical sections.
+   - Make sure the logical groups of tasks are numbered for easier reference.
    - Write that file to the same directory as the instructions.
    - Show the `tasks.md` file for user review.